- TAX INFO

 - List each agreement once (add multiple parcels’ taxable value and taxes together for an agreement and list on one line).

-- Include entire taxable value of agreement regardless of percentage you are claiming.
+- Include the entire taxable value of agreement regardless of percentage you are claiming.

 - Ownership on property tax statements must match ownership on agreements.